culled/CocoEngine/README.md

 The engine is composed of a core that uses `EngineServices` to implement functionality, such as rendering, physics, an entity-component system, and more, as well as an `Application` class that client applications derive from.
 The core creates an instance of the application and runs a process loop that dispatches ticks to listeners, and can be run headless without any other services.

-The engine is designed to be relatively unopinionated in its functionality, which means that it is very flexible but it also requires you to define your own structure for developing games and applications using it.
+The engine is designed to be relatively unopinionated in its functionality, which means that it is very flexible, but it also requires you to define your own structure for developing games and applications using it.
 Right now, it is more akin to a framework as opposed to a full-fledged editor and suite like Godot, Unreal Engine, or Unity.

 This project is a hobby of mine and the engine is still under heavy development.
 Many features are being implemented as I need them and as I learn more.
 The engine should be considered as a **"minimum viable product"** right now.
 It definitely needs a lot of work in terms of optimization and resiliency, and I will address that as I find the time and energy to.
 Comments and documentation will also be added once I feel like certain APIs have stabilized.
 I'm mostly doing this as a learning experience because I love building systems that work together, and this project has taught me so much.